dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-And we'll add an instance variable in the `AppDelegate` class:
+Let's store a reference to the URL handler inside the app delegate, so we could ask it to handle a deeplink URL after we receive it.
+Add a new instance variable to the `AppDelegate` class.

 ```swift
 private var urlHandler: UrlHandler?
 ```

-We'll make sure that the application delegate passes a URL to the `urlHandler`:
+Now, let's implement an `AppDelegate`'s method triggered when a deeplink is sent to the app.
+In this method, we forward the URL to the URL handler.

 ```swift
 public func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool {